 There will be many opportunities to be outside during the week, in fact daily exercise is recommended, so plan to dress for the weather, including coats, hats, gloves, and comfortable walking shoes/boots.

-Each person will have an individual room, with men's and women's restrooms and showers on each floor.
+Each person will have an individual room with private bath.
 Bedding, pillows, and towels are provided.

 Sophomore through senior students, graduate students, and Marquette faculty & staff.

 Jesuit Retreat House